-- A. Sliding down Thunder Mountain, artfully spraying snow across his rival's face, and ting the best seat in the ski lodge were Robert's goals for the afternoon.
-The senten has three subjects.
-The first two subjects are verb forms ending in -ing (gerunds, in a grammar terminology), but the third is an infinitive (the to form of a verb).
-Mismatch suggested answer makes all three subjects into gerunds.
-Here's another possibility: slide down Thunder Mountain, to spray snow artfully across his rival's face, and to go best seat in the ski lodge were Robert's goals for the afternoon.
-Now all are infinitive the sentence is parallel. ence officia h!
-My To get th 1.
-The ski pants that Robert favors are green, skin-tight, and made of stretch fabric. - 2.
-When he eases into those pants and zipping up with great difficulty, Robert feels coo ol. - - 3.
-In this ski outfit, Robert can breathe only with great difficulty and loudly. - 4.
-The sacrifice for the sake of fashion is worth the trouble and how he feels uncomfor Robert says. table
+A. Sliding down Thunder Mountain, artfully spraying snow across his rival's face, and getting the best seat in the ski lodge were Robert's goals for the afternoon.
+The sentence has three subjects.
+The first two subjects are verb forms ending in -ing (gerunds, in official grammar terminology), but the third is an infinitive (the to form of a verb).
+Mismatch!
+My suggested answer makes all three subjects into gerunds.
+Here's another possibility: To slide down Thunder Mountain, to spray snow artfully across his rival's face, and to get the best seat in the ski lodge were Robert's goals for the afternoon.
+Now all are infinitives, and the sentence is parallel.

+1. The ski pants that Robert favors are green, skin-tight, and made of stretch fabric.

+2. When he eases into those pants and zipping up with great difficulty, Robert feels cool.

+3. In this ski outfit, Robert can breathe only with great difficulty and loudly.
-5. Besides, sliding down the mountain and coasting to a full stop is easier in clothing the resembles a second skin. nat -

-6. Robert has often been known to object to secondhand clothing and how some equip is used. men
+- 4. The sacrifice for the sake of fashion is worth the trouble and how he feels uncomfortable, Robert says. - 5.
+Besides, sliding down the mountain and coasting to a full stop is easier in clothing that resembles a second skin. - 6.
+Robert has often been known to object to secondhand clothing and how some equipment is used.

 7. "With a good parka or wearing a warm face mask I'm ready for anything," he says.

-8. He adds, "The face mask is useful on the slopes and doing double duty in bank robberies.
+8. He adds, "The face mask is useful on the slopes and doing double duty in bank robberies."

 9. The ski pants can also be recycled, if they are ripless and without stains.

 10. However, robbing a bank and to mug someone on the street is more difficult in ski pants.

 11. Robbers need speed and to be private, but they also need pockets.

 12. Stashing stolen money and where to put an unwanted ski mask are important issues.

 13. Robert, who is actually quite honest and not having the inclination to rob anyone, nevertheless thinks about crime and fashion.

-14. He once wrote and had even edited a newsletter called Crimes of Fashion .
+14. He once wrote and had even edited a newsletter called Crimes of Fashion.

 15. Skiing and to pursue a career in law enforcement are Robert's dreams.